 You have to go with the flow

-I know some of you hate taking chances or risks, but if there’s one thing that I have learned– it’s a matter of trying.
-Take my business for instance, before I didn’t have to advertise online just to get customers.
+I know some of you dislike taking risks, but if there’s one thing I’ve learned, it’s to try.
+Take my business as an example, before, I didn’t have to advertise online just to get customers.
 I used to get a lot of inquiries for the previous years via phone, email and website.
-Sometimes, I reject or decline clients.
+Sometimes I reject and refuse clients.
 What I needed before was manpower, so every week, I screen tutor applicants.
-Now, it’s the other way around, I have a lot of applicants but I need to work really hard to drive customers.
-Since Face to Face interaction is now discouraged, I now discovered and made the right decision to shift my business to online.
+Now it’s the other way around, I have many candidates, but I need to work really hard to drive customers.
+For Face to Face interaction is now discouraged, I now discovered and made the right decision to shift my business to online.

-Whether I like it or not, I have to wear mask and face shield… That’s why I didn’t have to invest too much in buying makeup.
-I still have a few lipsticks and eyeshadows, but I rarely use them (only if I join Zoom meetings).
-Wearing them outside will be useless at all because they will be covered.
-I also stopped in purchasing clothes since I seldom go out.
-I invest now in buying skin care products like moisturizer and night skin repair.
+Whether I like it or not, I must wear masks and a face shield… Which is why I didn’t have to put too much money into buying makeup.
+I still have a couple of lipsticks and eye shadows, but I rarely use them (only if I join Zoom meetings).
+Wearing them outside will do nothing, because they will be covered.
+I also stopped buying clothes as I rarely go out.
+I am now investing in skin care products such as moisturizer and night skin repair.

-During the pandemic, I also learned how to downgrade and I am happy that I have saved and allotted the money to other things.
-Every month, I have to think of paying my bills and dropping the office in Marco Polo helped me big time.
-We also have to consider what we need; otherwise, you need to get it off the list or at least downgrade.
-I spend the money that I have saved in purchasing stuff for our home (for the homeschool area and office space in our bedroom).
-It will be completed hopefully this December.
+In the course of the pandemic, I also learned how to downgrade and I’m delighted I saved up and allocated money for other things.
+Every month, I have to consider paying my bills and dropping off the office at Marco Polo helped me a lot.
+We also have to take into consideration what we need; otherwise, we have to remove it from the list or at least downgrade it.
+I spend the money I saved by buying stuff for our house (for the homeschool area and the office space in our room).
+We are optimistic that it will be completed by December.

 Me Time Matters

-I try to balance my time for the kids (they are homeschooling) and working at the same time.
-It was not as stressful as before and I have the time now to do whatever I want.
-In other words, because I manage my own business, I am the BOSS and I don’t have to worry about my schedule as long as I can perform my tasks– to drive customers and earn money.
-The thing is, even if I am busy, I should give myself a break that I deserve.
-Just in time, on Wednesday, it was announced that Boracay will be opened to tourists in the Philippines.
-Yey!
-I can finally have the vacay I was dreaming of!
+I try to balance my time for children (they are homeschoolers) and work at the same time.
+It wasn’t as stressful as it used to be, and now I have time to do what I want.
+In other words, because I run my own business, I am a BOSS.
+I don’t have to worry about my schedule as long as I can do my job—drive the customers and earn money.
+The fact is, although I’m busy, I should give myself a break that I deserve.
+Just in time, Wednesday, it has been announced that Boracay will be open to tourists in the Philippines.
+Yay!
+I can finally get the holiday I dreamed of!
 See you in November, Boracay!

 Now, these are just a few of my realizations.
-If you have yours, try to make a solution or adjustments if this “new normal” is a struggle for you.
-We can make things work as long as we are patient enough, flexible, and of course you are welcome to “change.”
+If you have your own, try to make a resolution or adjustments if this “new normal” is a struggle for you.
+We can keep things running as long as we’re patient enough, flexible enough, and of course, you’re welcome to “change.”